lexibank/tlopo/out/vol4/chapter7.md

 [^3]: Where a creature is listed as both marked and unmarked, the unmarked tends to be generic while the marked singles out individual species ([Blust 2001](../references.md#source-Blust2001):37).

-[^4]: Retention of final vowel in Lenakel ki-lha, Kwamera Ida-reset suggests that &ast;-q was present (John Lynch, pers. comm.)
+[^4]: Retention of final vowel in Lenakel _ki-lha_, Kwamera _(kʷa)resa_ suggests that _&ast;-q_ was present (John Lynch, pers. comm.)

 [^5]: For discussion of tooth decay perceived to be caused by a burrowing worm see §22.1.

-[^6]: The reconstruction of PMP &ast;loRo is based on comparison of the Oceanic reflexes with a WMP term.
-Pendau to ‘big red tree ant’ (Phil Quick, pers. comm.).
+[^6]: The reconstruction of PMP _&ast;loRo_ is based on comparison of the Oceanic reflexes with a WMP term.
+Pendau _lō_ ‘big red tree ant’ (Phil Quick, pers. comm.).

-[^7]: The reconstruction of PMP &ast;(kali)papa is based on comparison of the Oceanic reflexes with a WMP term, Pendau ɑ/zpapa ‘grasshopper, praying mantis’ (Phil Quick, pers. comm.).
+[^7]: The reconstruction of PMP _&ast;(kali)papa_ is based on comparison of the Oceanic reflexes with a WMP term, Pendau _ali papā_ ‘grasshopper, praying mantis’ (Phil Quick, pers. comm.).

-[^8]: This etymon and Bugotu tora ‘to be phosphorescent’ support PGuadalcanal-Gelic &ast;[to]tora ‘firefly, s.t. phos phorescent’.
+[^8]: This etymon and Bugotu _tora_ ‘to be phosphorescent’ support PGuadalcanal-Gelic _&ast;[to]tora_ ‘firefly, s.t. phosphorescent’.

-[^9]: C. W. L. Mercer (1994) describes a study conducted on the inland margin of the Labu swamp (near Lae), where the thorny steɪmned sago palm species Metroxylon rumphii is used almost exclusively by the Labu people for raising the grub of the palm weevil Rhynchophorus ferrugineus papuanus, which is an important source of protein (and also a pest of the living palms).
+[^9]: C. W. L. Mercer (1994) describes a study conducted on the inland margin of the Labu swamp (near Lae), where the thorny stemmed sago palm species Metroxylon rumphii is used almost exclusively by the Labu people for raising the grub of the palm weevil Rhynchophorus ferrugineus papuanus, which is an important source of protein (and also a pest of the living palms).

 [^10]: Thanks to Ann Chowning for bringing this to my notice.